Abhay478/PCP_Proj/report.md

 - Cache locality: Since each node represents a range of keys, the number of nodes in the queue is reduced.
 This reduces the number of cache misses.
 - Fewer CAS operations:
   - The TSLQueue requires 2 CAS operations per insertion, because each insertion modifes a linked list and a tree.
-RangeQueue requires only fewer CAS operations on average per insertion.
-This will be elaborated upon in the Algorithm section
+RangeQueue requires either 1 CAS operation, or 1 CAS and 1 FETCH_OR per insertion.
+This will be elaborated upon in the Algorithm section.
   - The TSLQueue requires 3 CAS operations per deletion, one to logically delete the node by marking a bit, and two to modify pointers.
 RangeQueue again requires fewer CAS's because not every deletion requires pointer rearrangement.
 - Lesser memory footprint: We use bitvectors instead of storing the actual value.